-Must relate to the direct or indirect prevention of future child fatalities due to abuse and/or neglect, based on a review of identified risk factors that may have contributed to child fatalities.
-Hypothetical example of the distinction between a fatality involving a truant teenager and street violence during school hours.
+Recommendations related to child fatality prevention Recommendations related to general practice improvements Focus of recommendation Must relate to the direct or indirect prevention of future child fatalities due to abuse and/or neglect, based on a review of identified risk factors that may have contributed to child fatalities.
+Can relate to any program, policy, resource availability or practice gaps and improvements.
+Hypothetical example of the distinction between a fatality-related and a general practice recommendation CFRC reviews a fatality involving a truant teenager and street violence during school hours.
 The discussion prompts follow-up information gathering efforts, which result in a recommendation for an MOA with DCPS to ensure prompt and reliable communication about attendance.
-CFSC reviews a co-sleeping fatality and discovers evidence of an older slibing's truancy.
+CFRC reviews a co-sleeping fatality and discovers evidence of an older sibling's truancy.
 The discussion prompts the committee member from the Office of Well-Being to follow up at the program level, in order to look for patterns and potential practice improvements to address the truancy issue.
 Any issues related to co-sleeping may result in a child fatality prevention recommendation.
-CFSC should establish an MOA with DC Health to timely provide information on the cause and manner of death for all child fatalities CFSA should assign a nurse care manager to all cases involving medical neglect CFSA should revise safety and intervention planning protocols and training to promote consistent establishment of realistic and attainable goals Recommendations related to child fatality prevention Recommendations related to general practice improvements distinction between a fatality- related and a general practice recommendation during school hours.
-The discussion prompts follow-up information gathering efforts, which result in a recommendation for an MOA with DCPS to ensure prompt and reliable communication about attendance.
-CFSA should establish an MOA with DC Health to timely provide information on the cause and manner of death for all child fatalities CFSA should assign a nurse care manager to all cases involving medical neglect CFSA should revise safety and intervention planning protocols and training to promote consistent establishment of realistic and sibling's truancy.
-The discussion prompts the committee member from the Office of Well-Being to follow up at the program level, in order to look for patterns and potential practice improvements to address the truancy issue.
-Any issues related to co-sleeping may result in a child fatality prevention recommendation.
-CFRC Chair will invite CFSA subject matter expert to upcoming committee meeting to explain FTM protocols and timeline Permanency program manager will instruct all supervisors to remind social workers of documentation requirements and best practices Focus of recommendation fatalities due to abuse and/or neglect, based on a review of identified information on the cause and manner of death for all child fatalities CFSA should assign a nurse care manager to all cases involving medical neglect CFSA should revise safety and intervention planning protocols and training to promote consistent establishment of realistic and meeting to explain FTM protocols and timeline Permanency program manager will instruct all supervisors to remind social workers of documentation requirements and best practices distinction between a fatality- related and a general practice during school hours.
-The discussion prompts follow-up information gathering efforts, which result in a recommendation for an MOA with DCPS to ensure prompt and reliable communication about sibling's truancy.
-The discussion prompts the committee member from the Office of Well-Being to follow up at the program level, in order to look for patterns and potential practice improvements to address the truancy issue.
-Any issues related to co-sleeping may result in a child fatality prevention Actual examples information on the cause and manner of death for all child fatalities CFSA should assign a nurse care manager to all cases involving medical neglect CFSA should revise safety and intervention planning protocols and training to promote consistent establishment of realistic and meeting to explain FTM protocols and timeline Permanency program manager will instruct all supervisors to remind social
+Actual examples CFSA should establish an MOA with DC Health to timely provide information on the cause and manner of death for all child fatalities CFSA should assign a nurse care manager to all cases involving medical neglect CFSA should revise safety and intervention planning protocols and training to promote consistent establishment of realistic and attainable goals CFRC Chair will invite CFSA subject matter expert to upcoming committee meeting to explain FTM protocols and timeline Permanency program manager will instruct all supervisors to remind social workers of documentation requirements and best practices